cap76/intro-machine-learning-2019B/docs/05-support-vector-machines.md

 <div class="figure" style="text-align: center">
 <img src="images/svm.9.7.png" alt="Margin of a support vector classifier changing with tuning parameter C. Largest value of C was used in the top left panel, and smaller values in the top right, bottom left and bottom right panels.
 Source: http://www-bcf.usc.edu/~gareth/ISL/" width="75%" />
-<p class="caption">(\#fig:svmMarginC)Margin of a support vector classifier changing with tuning parameter C. Largest value of C was used in the top left panel, and smaller values in the top right, bottom left and bottom right panels.
+<p class="caption">Margin of a support vector classifier changing with tuning parameter C. Largest value of C was used in the top left panel, and smaller values in the top right, bottom left and bottom right panels.
 Source: http://www-bcf.usc.edu/~gareth/ISL/</p>
 </div>

 ## Support Vector Machine